Disability Law Clinic Resource Referral Guide

 iclc@allard.ubc.ca

-The Indigenous Community Legal Clinic provides free legal representation for those persons who qualify for legal assistance and have a legal issue that falls under the jurisdiction of the British Columbia provincial courts.
+The Indigenous Community Legal Clinic (ICLC) may be able to provide free advice, assistance, and representation to eligible clients who cannot afford a lawyer and who self-identify as Indigenous persons. who qualify for legal assistance and have a legal issue that falls under the jurisdiction of the British Columbia provincial courts.
 Examples of cases dealt with at the ICLC include, but are not limited to:

 • Administrative and civil law matters